What is Ethereum and How Does it Work?

 The Ethereum platform has thousands of independent computers running it meaning it’s fully decentralized.
 Once a program is deployed to the Ethereum network these computers, also known as nodes, will make sure it executes as written.

-Wait?
-The internet is centralized?
-I thought the Internet already was decentralized and that anyone can start their own site.
+Many people believe the Internet already is decentralized and that anyone can start their own site.

 But once the concept of digital decentralization was demonstrated by Bitcoin, a whole new array of opportunities became available.